stevenrskelton/stevenrskelton.github.io/_posts/2022-09-16-lit-custom-component-svg-generation.md

 The 2 code implementations are very similar.
 The custom element `<pie-chart>` is nice and the `svg` render engine in Lit is slick.

 Another major benefit of using Lit in this example is that there is no need to use element ids.
-The direct DOM implimentation requires each use to have a unique id, and to call the `pieChart(id)` function on both page load and any subsequent data change.
-Managing corresponding DOM and javascript function calls will require a convoluted mapping should this SVG be used in something like a listview or table.
+The direct DOM implimentation requires each use to have a unique id (which can in some contexts be hard to ensure), and to call the `pieChart(id)` function on both page load and any subsequent data change.
+When using multiple instances of a generated element, its pretty clear the winner is a custom element.